rohitahuja/django-bytesize-template/README.md

     $ heroku run python manage.py migrate

-Set up a messaging queue (CloudAMQP) for celery:
+Set up a messaging queue (CloudAMQP) for celery (you might need to input your credit card info into your Heroku account for this):

     $ heroku addons:create cloudamqp